opentensor/developer-docs/docs/subnets/register-validate-mine.md

 ### Validator permit

-Only the largest 64 subnet validators, in terms of stake, on any particular subnet are considered to have **validator permit**.
-Only the subnet validators with permit are considered active in a subnet.
+Only the top 64 validators, when ranked by their stake amount in any particular subnet, are considered to have **a validator permit**.
+Only these top 64 subnet validators with permits are considered active in the subnet.

 #### Calculate TAO required